FredrikKvalvik/temp-lang/README.md

   - [ ] http
   - [ ] math
   - [ ] ...
-- [ ] module system with importing from std lib/another file
+- [ ] module system with importing from std lib/another file. requires:
+  - language support for accessing members of namespaces (syntax, parsing and resolving)
+  - expanding the internal typing to support multiple sources
+  - inport resoultion
 - [ ] formatted strings with print statment

 ## about